Skip to content

 • nanoparquet is again very competitive in terms of speed, it is slightly faster than the other two implementations, for these data sets.

 • DuckDB seems to waste space when writing out Parquet files.
 This could be possibly fine tuned by forcing a different encoding.
-This behavior will improve with the forthcoming DuckDB 1.2.0 release, see also https://github.com/duckdb/duckdb/issues/3316.
+This behavior has improved somewhat with the 1.2.0 release (https://github.com/duckdb/duckdb/issues/3316).

 Conclusions